 \subsection{Updating}

-We update a line flow by considering the line segments in a line flow, line segment prediction and new observations.
+We update a line flow with its new prediction and observations in a new frame.
 The updating has 3 steps: guided line extraction, line flow creation, and line flow management.

 \textbf{Guided line extraction.} The extraction process is illustrated in Fig.~\ref{fig:LineFlowPrediction}.
-We highlight the major difference between our guided line extraction method and other methods~\cite{Pumarola2017,Zhao2018_ECCV} that extract line segment independently on each frame using LSD~\cite{VonGioi2010}.
+We highlight the major difference between our guided line extraction method and other methods~\cite{Pumarola2017,Zhao2018_ECCV} that extract line segments independently on each frame using LSD~\cite{VonGioi2010}.

-We give a brief description of LSD~\cite{VonGioi2010}.
+Here, we give a brief description of LSD~\cite{VonGioi2010}.
 First, the gradient of each pixel is calculated.
 The gradients in a region form a level-line field~\cite{VonGioi2010}.
 All the pixels are sorted according to gradient magnitudes.
 The pixels with high gradient magnitudes tend to form line segments.
-Starting from the highest gradient pixel as the seed, LSD performs region growing according to the expansion criterion to form line support regions.
+Starting from the highest gradient pixel as a seed, LSD performs region growing according to the expansion criterion to form line support regions.
 The expansion criterion is that a pixel must not be visited before and the orientation difference between the angles of the pixels and the angles of the region should be lower than a threshold.
 The rectangular approximation is applied to form a line segment.
-Finally, NFA (the Number of False Alarms) is calculated and refinement is performed for better line segment.
+Finally, the number of false alarms (NFA) is calculated and refinement is performed for better line segments.

-We extract line flows considering the coherence in spatial-temporal domain by adapting the LSD method.
+We extract line segments by using the coherence in the spatial-temporal domain to guide the LSD.
 With line segment prediction, we do not have to detect line segments in a new frame from scratch.
-The nearby regions of predicted line segments are taken into consideration.
+Only the nearby regions of the predicted line segments are taken into consideration.
 This strategy makes our methods efficient because these edge pixels are just a few percent of the images.